pschaeflein/BlogArticles/Branding SharePoint The New Normal/Article.md

 ## How did we get here?

-The story really began with SharePoint 2007, when Microsoft Content Management Server (MCMS) was "merged" into SharePoint.
-MCMS was based on a wonderful web content management (WCM) system called NCompass Resolution, and it allowed designers to build pretty much anything they could imagine.
+The story really began with [SharePoint 2007](https://www.amazon.com/Professional-SharePoint-Content-Management-Development/dp/0470224754/ref=sr_1_1?ie=UTF8&qid=1535135934&sr=8-1&keywords=andrew+connell+2007), when Microsoft Content Management Server (MCMS) was "merged" into SharePoint.
+MCMS was based on a wonderful web content management (WCM) system called [NCompass](https://news.microsoft.com/2001/04/30/microsoft-to-acquire-ncompass-labs/) Resolution, and it allowed designers to build pretty much anything they could imagine.
 SharePoint introduced "Publishing Sites" which include most of the MCMS capabilities, such as the ability to start with a design composite (image) and make an editable page that looks exactly like it.
+Indeed, you almost had to brand it, as the out of the box site, shown in Figure 1, wasn't really usable as-is.

-![Out of the box publishing site, circa 2007](SP2007-PublishingSite.png) Out of the box publishing cite, circa 2007
+![Out of the box publishing site, circa 2007](SP2007-PublishingSite.png) Figure 1 - Out of the box publishing cite, circa 2007

 Microsoft started to promote SharePoint as a general purpose WCM system for building any site, public or private.
 They worked hard to get customers to adopt the technology.
 If you'd like to see some examples, check out [Top SharePoint Sites](http://www.topsharepoint.com/category/top-sites?r_sortby=highest_rated&r_orderby=desc); notice that they're mostly pretty old.